Universal Session Protocol: Mitigating Unauthenticated Remote Code Execution: Control Flow

 \subsection{Authenticated Connection - Token Passing}

 Because the final connection process for an authenticated connection uses the initialize/connect pattern, connections can be completed in two steps if a token was acquired by some other method or at a different time.
-In this case, the connection between client and server looks similar to the two message unauthenticated connection from the client perspective, except with valid tokens that were originally obtained by a third party.

 This scenario is especially interesting in environments where a user should only be granted access under the discretion of other users or access control systems and should not be allowed to initiate sessions independently.

 }

 \vbox{